 LSAT Score Release and the LSAT Writing Sample

 To get your LSAT scores, you’ll need to sign up for an LSAC account; you’ll also need to complete LSAT writing.
-This completed writing sample is a relatively new condition for score release.
 Because of this, LSAC is opening the Writing section option eight days before each test’s administration.

 If you’re still focusing on prepping for the multiple-choice portion of the test up until the exam date, you can also take the Writing section after taking the LSAT.
 Nevertheless, you’ll need to complete it before you receive your scores.